 Campbell Email and WebAdvisor Accounts: Following the payment of your enrollment deposit, your Campbell email and WebAdvisor accounts will be created.
 Login and password details can be found on the Computing Services brochure at http://www.campbell.edu/pdf-top/2014CSBrochure.pdf.
 Failure to provide the Campbell University Admissions Office with an accurate Social Security Number (SSN) will result in the inability to create these accounts.

 Join the Conversations on Social Media

-If you have been accepted to Campbell University for the upcoming year (Class of 2018), request to join our Class of 2021 Facebook Group.
+If you have been accepted to Campbell University for the upcoming year (Class of 2021), request to join our Class of 2021 Facebook Group.
 Become a fan of Campbell University Undergraduate Admissions' Facebook fan page.
 Follow us on Twitter and Instagram.
 Current students blog about their experiences at Campbell University on our blog Camel Stories.